 Water Flow and Keeping Your Pool Cool

 The only major downside to installing pool scuppers is cost.
 Make sure to get an estimate from your pool builder on how much it will cost to install this extra water feature.
-Depending on the design you want, it could add a couple thousand dollars to your total pool installation cost.
+Depending on the design you want, it could add a couple of thousand dollars to your total pool installation cost.